Newcastle vs Arsenal Predicted Lineups, Preview, Odds & Prediction

 To head back to our main predicted lineups hub, click here.

 Schar missed last weekend’s draw against Bournemouth due to the head injury and likely concussion he picked up against Barcelona in the Champions League last Thursday.
-He could potentially miss Sunday’s game also.
+The defender posted on his social media that he would miss the next few games as he recovers, so he is likely out for Arsenal on Sunday.

 Speaking about Yoanne Wissa to the media on Friday, Eddie Howe informed us that “Of course everyone wanted Yoane to be fit.
 There’s nothing personally I would have done different – we did everything we did as a football club to try and look after Yoane.
 But it’s like with any footballer – when they go away on international duty, you’re not in control of the minutes they play, and unfortunately he got injured… We think he’ll be out until the next international break.
 He’s got a race on to be fit for that Brighton game.
 Hopefully he can make it, and then of course he’ll be such an important player for us”.